pupilfirst/pupilfirst/app/javascript/packages/re-multiselect/README.md

 # `@pupilfirst/multiselect`

-Multiselect dropdown component for reason react projects
+A multi-select dropdown component for ReasonReact projects.

 ## Demo